Belching, intestinal gas and bloating: Tips for reducing them

-Bloating, burping and passing gas are natural and are usually caused by swallowed air or the breakdown of food through digestion.
-You may experience gas and gas pains only occasionally or repeatedly in a single day.
-When gas and gas pains interfere with your daily activities, it may be an indication of something serious.
+When belching, gas or bloating interfere with your daily activities, there may be something wrong.
 Find out how to reduce or avoid gas and gas pains, and when you may need to see your doctor.

 Belching: Getting rid of excess air